 Lunch at the Jiangnan Inn

 After hiking for some time we found a small restaurant to eat at.
 Thankfully we were tired and hungry enough by this point therefore the food tasted great.
 We again had asparagus lettuce and mushrooms.

 Jiangnan Inn to Lan Tian Ao

 The hike from the inn to Lan Tian Ao—which translates roughly as Sunken Blue Sky, took two to three hours and was the longest part of the hike.
 The western part was mostly flat, but the trail rose steeply towards the east end.

-Around the site known as Lan Tian Ao, many guesthouses can be found.
+Around the site known as Lan Tian Ao, one can find many guesthouses.
 We paid about 80 RMB for a bed, dinner, and breakfast.

 Lan Tian Ao